 • Bob’s Terminating record (CDR2) would be User = Bob, Calling line ID = Alice.

-• Correlation ID will remain the same for both Alice and Bob.
+• Correlation ID remains the same for both Alice and Bob.

 • Alice’s Local Session ID = Bob’s Remote Session ID AND